 Very popular creatures from Japanese folklore, Yōkai have also taken over pop culture through fields such as cinema, music and video games such as Yo-kai Watch, a very popular game among young people, especially in Japan.

 It is therefore quite normal that many readers and fans of Japan desire to understand and know more about these mysterious creatures from the Land of the Rising Sun.
 So, let's start with the basics and question ourselves what is a Yōkai?

-Generally, the term Yōkai (妖怪) refers often to fantastical creatures in most of people's mind.
-In reality, we can call Yōkai all phenomena or extraordinary creatures, in the sense that they disturb the social and cognitive norm established in a given society, and whose manifestations or interactions with men and women are presented as potential causes of various evils.
+Yōkai (妖怪) are mythological creatures from Japanese Folklore.
+It exists 4 types of Yokai categorizing them depending of their nature; Sacred beasts, animals and demons, ghosts and spirits, and possessed objects.
+In Feudal Japan, Japanese people used the term Yōkai to explain all extraordinary phenomena, in the sense that they disturb the social and cognitive norm established in a given society, and whose manifestations or interactions with men and women are presented as potential causes of various evils.

 As you can see, the Yōkai are not just about a list of predefined creatures, but a set of supernatural phenomena that arise from unexplainable everyday events and their place in the Japanese imagination.
 Animals, demons, inanimate objects, unexplained phenomena, the catalog of what we can call a Yōkai is very versatile.

 However, the Yōkai do not always have such a direct and formal representation, and for good reason.
 As a reminder, the word Yōkai is used to describe supernatural or unexplainable phenomena to those who witness them.

 The perfect example remains the Azukitogi, which is the personification of the strange noise that beans do when we wash them.
 In the same way, if a fishing net or a mosquito net is cut, it would be the fault of an Amikiri, a creature that is half lobster, half snake, half bird, and that swims as well in water as in the air.